 Canadian Natural Resources (CNQ)

-I owned CNQ many years ago but sold it back in 2014 and never looked back – I invested in more pipelines like Enbridge and TC Energy instead.
+I started to own CNQ many years ago.
+That said, I’ve invested in more pipelines like Enbridge and TC Energy instead over time.

-That said, I continue to keep just Suncor (SU) as my hedge for future, higher (?) oil prices but you never know.
+I continue to keep Suncor (SU) just in case of future, higher (?) oil prices but you never know.
 This sector is just so cyclical.
-I don’t own many stocks in this sector for that reason.
+I don’t own many stocks in this sector for that reason but some for sure.

-Is what is old new again when it comes to CNQ?
+Is what is old new again when it comes to CNQ and SU in 2022??

 Yes, to answer your question Mark!